Beginner AJAX Guide with GET and POST Examples (PHP, JavaScript)

 What AJAX does is take this a step further by allowing you to update parts of a page with server-side content (from a database, for example), which could not otherwise be accessed on the client-side after the page has loaded.

 You'll need two files to perform AJAX requests.
 One is your main file that users browse to.
 I will be using index.php for this example.
 The other file is never browsed to directly by users; it just performs behind-the-scenes work.
 I will be using ajax.php for this file.
-Put both of these files in the same directory.
+Put both of these files in the same directory on your server.

 Here are the contents of these files that I will be using.
 You can copy and paste it if you'd like.
 This is an example using the GET method for AJAX (more on that later):